Theatre Studies

 Admissions

-The theatre studies PhD program only selects a handful of students each year.
+The Theatre Studies PhD program only selects a handful of students each year.
 For those interested, please follow these application instructions:

 • Submit your UBC Graduate and Postdoctoral Studies application